Information about Alumni Hall Triple Rooms

 - Bring storage drawers or boxes that fit under your bed or under the sinks in the common area of the suite.

-How will I be notified when my room is de-tripled?
+How will I be notified when my room has received an offer to detriple?